 Come dressed in your red, white and blue.
+We would love to have you join us.
 There will be lots of flag waving, and patriotic pride.
 If you come early enough you might even get one of the hand held flags we distribute.

 Roaring Fork Valley Horse Council will be frequenting the Carbondale Wild West Rodeo this season

-The Roaring Fork Valley Horse Council is a Sponsor of the Wild West Carbondale Rodeo.
+The Roaring Fork Valley Horse Council is a Sponsor of the Carbondale Wild West Rodeo.
 All ages can learn more about horses from the RFVHC.
-They are committed to the preservation of our valley’s western culture and the heritage of the horse.
-Sign up for a $5.00 lifetime membership with RFVHC, which gives all members a discount at the Roaring Fork Valley Coop.
+They are committed to the preservation of our valley’s western culture and the heritage of the horse by helping to keep horses on trails, starting a Hay Bank for horse owners in need, working with RFVHC Directory partners to help equestrians find businesses in the RFV area and more.
 Join the Roaring Fork Valley Horse Council now to help Create Preservation for a Sustainable, Generational, and Legacy Equestrian Community! http://www.rfvhorsecouncil.org

 Young and old will be sure to enjoy Joe's rodeo antics and will gasp and cheer as bulls ram the barrel he takes shelter in during the bull riding.
 Joe has been entertaining rodeo fans in the west for fourteen plus years.

-Carbondale Wild West Rodeo Royalty assist the participants in warm-up exercises before the race is on.
+Kids Calf Scramble starts with participants performing warm-up exercises before the race is on.
 Arena push ups are just the beginning.
 Not for those afraid to get dirty!
 Watch as kids 3-10 years old chase a group of calves around the arena to snatch ribbons from their tails!
 Kids must snatch the ribbons from the calves tail and return to the finish line in the fastest three times.
 Pre-registration by phone is not required, but parents or guardians must sign a release form starting at 5:30 and kids are given a wristband.
 Only kids with wristbands are allowed to enter the arena and participate.
 So don't disappoint the kids and get to the secretary shed between 5:30 p.m. and 8:00 p.m.
 Depending on how fast the rodeo is running it might be best to not wait til the last minute to get signed up.